Capita Education Software Solutions is a trading name of

 It is the prerogative of the data controller to say no. That said, it is unlikely that the data controller would say no to an ‘Appropriate Request’.
 An ‘Appropriate Request’ being one that enables and enhances the operation of the school without compromising their data or granting access to any unnecessary data and meets the requirements of GDPR / DPA 2018 with regards to the way in which data is processed

 It is quite plausible that a partner could provide a system that can take say staff and student emails and use these to inform them of school closure.
 If the school / LA have provided staff and students with ‘corporate’ email addresses then it is doubtful if the staff could object to such a disclosure.
 However, the staff or their trade unions may object to a private email being transferred to the partner system without the explicit consent of the staff member.
 If an objection occurs then the partner will need to accept that this is the case and provide some work around for example the provision of a web page that allows a member of staff to register their email address for use.

 What role does ESS Ltd have in deciding whether extracted data is correct, appropriate or legal?

 ESS Ltd cannot dictate or seek to dictate what data a partner extracts and what they do with it!

 ESS Ltd has and can have no opinion as to whether the extraction of any given data by a partner is correct or reasonable.

-We believe that as part of our duty of care it is correct and appropriate for us to raise the profile of these issues with customers and partners with the aim of prompting debate.
+We believe that as part of our duty of care it is correct and appropriate for us to raise the profile of these issues with customers and partners with the aim of promoting debate.
 This may in turn cause partners to have to justify to the data controller what they are doing and why.

-Schools must have a data protection policy, this is often provided by the Data Protection Officer at a local authority, trust or managing group.
+Schools must have a data protection policy, this is often provided by the Data Protection Officer at a local authority, trust, or managing group.
 ESS Ltd recommends that the data controller should at least ask partners the questions below before agreeing to any data extraction by a partner.